Russell Wilson called it “the craziest game” he’d ever played.

 After eight consecutive victories, the 49ers had suffered their first loss of the 2019 campaign, joining the league’s 31 other teams with at least one defeat.
 Thus it was assured that, for the 47th straight year, no team would finish an NFL season with a perfect record over the regular season and playoffs.
 The legacy of the 1972 Miami Dolphins, the last team to pull off such a season, remained intact.

-When Don Shula, the coach of that legendary Dolphins team, passed away earlier this month, the topic of perfect seasons bubbled to the surface again.
+When Don Shula, the coach of that legendary Dolphins team, passed away, the topic of perfect seasons bubbled to the surface again.
 Of course, Shula’s career produced a litany of achievements beyond that one season.
 His 328 regular-season wins are the most in league history; Bill Belichick, with 273 wins, is the only active coach within 100 of that total.
 Shula coached in six Super Bowls, winning Lombardi Trophies in both the ’72 and ’73 seasons, and ranks third in league annals with 19 postseason victories.

 While it’s clear that Belichick needs to coach at least five more seasons to approach Shula’s win total, it’s harder to assess the likelihood of a team duplicating the Dolphins’ perfect campaign.
 The NFL schedule expanded by two games in 1978 to a 16-game regular season.
 So while Miami’s feat consisted of 17 total wins, any unblemished campaign in future years – barring further schedule changes – would require 19 victories.
 This figure might go up as soon as 2021, as signs point to the NFL adding another game to the schedule.
 For now we’ll consider 19-0 the target, and we wonder how likely is such a feat.